SethPullishy/CPSC481-GroupProject/README.md

 The card screen is simulating a payment process which would wait until the user finish using the card machine, which will be simulated by pressing on the center button.

 The print reciept screen is simulating the printing of reciept process which would wait until the reciept has been full printed by the reciept printing machine, which will be simulated by pressing on the center button.

+The french buttons will change the pages and the folling changes to french, which can be reverted by pressing the now changed english button and will remain in the french language until the thank you screen resets the kiosk.

 The thank you screen will automatically return to the welcome screne after 3 seconds, resetting all data that was previously saved by the kiosk.